 Francis McLaren’s service started with the Royal Naval Volunteer Reserve when was commissioned as a lieutenant in September 1914.
 He left for France a month later.

 His fellow MP, Josiah Wedgwood, stated that McLaren ‘had got overseas by offering his Rolls-Royce car to the General with himself as chauffeur’.
 A meeting between McLaren and Wedgwood at Ostend led to McLaren joining Wedgwood in the Royal Naval Armoured Car Division.
-The two men were - to begin with - based at Wormwood Scrubs.
+To being with, the two men were based at Wormwood Scrubs.

 Wedgewood wrote that McLaren would ‘vanish nightly for bridge with the Asquiths in Downing Street’.